Whiplash Symptoms – More Than Just Neck Pain

 10 = Extreme Symptoms

-After answering ALL of the items click on the ‘Score‘ button.
-A new window will open with the whiplash symptoms score.
+After answering ALL of the items click on the ‘Score‘ button for your score.